isblab/Integrative_docking_benchmark/benchmark/simulated/README.md

 Run `python ~/Jwalk_2.0/Jwalk/Jwalk.v1.1.py -max_dist 20 -aa1 ASP -aa2 ASP`

  -max_dist is the maximum distance between the crosslinked residues.
-We used 32 Å and 20 Å for DSSO and EDC crosslinker, respectively.
+We used 32 Å and 20 Å for DSSO and DMTMM crosslinker, respectively.

  -aa1 and -aa2 are crosslinked amino acids.
-For EDC, aa1 and aa2 were set to all four combinations of ASP and GLU.
+For DMTMM, aa1 and aa2 were set to all four combinations of ASP and GLU.
 For DSSO aa1 = aa2 = LYS (which is the default).

 This will give both inter- and intra-protein crosslinks in `Jwalk_results/` directory.

-Save the results for EDC and DSSO in separate directories and run the following commands in them.
+Save the results for DMTMM and DSSO in separate directories and run the following commands in them.

 To filter the interprotein crosslinks: Run